OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_tests.rst

 Atomic tests
 ^^^^^^^^^^^^

-Each method should be tested on its own.
+Test each method on its own.

 There shouldn’t be any dependencies between the tests.

 If there are, use stubs and dependency injection.
-See the PHPUnit Manual: Test Doubles.
+For more informtion, see the PHPUnit Manual under `Test Doubles <https://docs.phpunit.de/en/10.2/test-doubles.html>`_..

 .. _testcreation-20180118: